9th Dialogue on Social Market Economy

 Session 2: Global Challenges for National Economic Policies

-Kolev, Stefan – Prof. Dr., University of Applied Sciences Zwickau & Ludwig Erhard Forum, Berlin, Germany
+Stefan Kolev (University of Applied Sciences Zwickau & Ludwig Erhard Forum for Economy and Society, Berlin)

 “Resilience-Oriented Supply-Side Policy for Germany and the EU”